phucvu-nyu/bst236/docs/chapter_appendix/installation.md

 ### Github Copilot

 We recommend using the AI assistant Github Copilot or other similar tools.
-As Harvard students, GitHub Copilot you may apply for a free license of GitHub Copilot by following the steps [here](https://docs.github.com/en/education/explore-the-benefits-of-teaching-and-learning-with-github-education/github-education-for-students/apply-to-github-education-as-a-student).
+As Harvard students, you may apply for a free license of GitHub Copilot by following the steps [here](https://docs.github.com/en/education/explore-the-benefits-of-teaching-and-learning-with-github-education/github-education-for-students/apply-to-github-education-as-a-student).
 Note that you will need to upload proof of enrollment: you can use a picture of your student ID your GSAS enrollment documentation (which can be found in my.harvard).

 To install Github Copilot in VS Code, you can search for `Github Copilot` in the VS Code extension marketplace and install it.